usatlas/docs/jupyter/SLACjupyter.md

 3. python3 with pyroot and uproot.
 This kernel also includes ML packages such as Tensorflow and Keras for Nvidia GPUs.
 To use the GPU, choose "# of GPUs" and "GPU type" before launching Jupyter.
 4. Terminal console for simple interactive use, e.g. file managements.
 It also include python2.7/python3, gcc/g++, gdb, make, cmake3, xrootd-clients, openssh-client, curl, vi, etc.
 5. Markdown document editor and previewer.
 You can edit and preview in two tabs simultaneously.

+## Extend ATLAS JupyterLab Functionalities

+Python's pip module allows users to add packages to the JupyterLab environment as they need.
+For example, one can use PYCUDA and DASK distributed scheduling with SLURM.
+Check out [this doc](SLACJupyterExtraFuncs.md) on how to do that.

 ## Getting help